mattermost-community/matrix-as-mm/documentation/DEVELOPMENT.md

 This installs synapse from the alpine repositories.
 It uses `nc` to wait until `postgres` is up before starting synapse, since synapse crashes if the database is inaccessible.
 Synapse is the only container which access the bridge through http.
 It should use the special host called host.docker.internal.
 See https://docs.docker.com/desktop/networking/

+### Application Service registration file
+The  registration file __registration.yaml__ is required for setting up the application service used be the connector.

 Example of the registration file in docker.
+It is generated from the information in configuration file __config.yaml__.

 ```yaml
 id: xfbONb3M-hYO861rkzW7N0xUKm-6MII2M6sj-z8sdc0DaiXV1S25SXdr5ElIvatt